 Virginia Child Protection Newsletter, 89

 Discusses the effectiveness of child-focused sexual abuse prevention programs and offers suggestions for improving child- and parent-focused efforts.
 The article addresses recommendations for training professionals who interact with children, the management of sexual offenders, trends that indicate sex crimes against youth are declining, and the movement towards a prevention perspective.
+Article begins on page 11.

 Recommendations for the Prevention of Child Sexual Abuse in North Carolina (PDF - 3,310 KB)